evanx/redis-doc/topics/protocol.md

     ["foo",nil,"bar"]

-Note that this is not an exception to what said in the previous sections, but just an example to further specify the protocol.
+Note that this is not an exception to what was said in the previous sections, but just an example to further specify the protocol.

 Sending commands to a Redis Server